swaldman/untemplate-doc/README.md

 Any package declarations or import statements in a header section go at the top-level, outside of the untemplate-generated function.

-**All other code in the header section gets placed inside the generated function.**
+All other code in the header section gets placed inside the generated function.

-This means that whatever input your header accepts is already in scope in the header section, even though its name and type may be declared at the end of the header section, inside the header delimeter.
+**This means that whatever input your header accepts is already in scope in the header section, even though its name and type may be declared at the end of the header section, inside the header delimeter.**

 When generating untemplates, applications may specify a set of default imports that will be inserted into all generated untemplates.
 So, if a static site generator makes use of a common set of types and utilities, these can be made automatically available to all templates.

-### Untemplates, packages, and imports
+### Reflection

 Within an untemplate, you have access to variables containing metainformation about the generated function: